Mustafanaji0413/webster00/README.md

 My user stories were obtained by doing research into other stores and seeing how their sites ran.
 Harry my mentor in particular helped me to gauge what I would need to implement and what potentially could be left out or moved into a phase for later deployment.

+## The Scope Plane

+The features that I had thought about before designing the project and my deadline was not achievable.
+I opted for a phased release approach.

+I was able to ascertain which features were more important and should be working on my initial deployment, and which features I could add later.

+My plan for a phased deployment,

+<strong>Phase 1</strong>

+A project that would satisfy my user stories.
+Home Page with an introduction
+Navbar allowing the user to navigate to different pages Products page allowing users to view all products.
+A product detail page.
+E-commerce functionality allowing the user to make purchases.

+<strong>Phase 2</strong>

+Building upon the Phase 1 project with additional features.
+A functional blog app that allows admins to post blogs.
+Allow users the filter blog types.
+Allow users to post comments on the blogs.

+<strong>Phase 3</strong>

+My final planned phase would focus on user feedback Review feedback gathered to understand what can be improved.